widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

 * **Grammar of graphics is non-intuitive, but gives advantages**
   * Data and its representation handled separately
   * Means that components can be customised to a particular representation easily
+  * Can get you a long way quickly, and can enable specific, custom data representation

 **SLIDE** (A basic scatterplot)

 * Talk around slide
+* Just like working in Excel, `matplotlib` or any other package

 ```
 > library(ggplot2)